cyberjunky/3commas-cyber-bots/README.md

 notify-urls = [ "tgram://9995888120:BoJPor6opeHyxx5VVZPX-BoJPor6opeHyxx5VVZPX/" ]
 ```

-NOTE: The 3Commas API need to have 'BotsRead and BotsWrite' permissions.
+NOTE: The 3Commas API need to have 'BotsRead, BotsWrite and AccountsRead' permissions.

 ### Telegram ID, Hash and Secrets explained
 There are two sets of Telegram related settings.